root-project/root/README/ReleaseNotes/v604/index.md

 previously it was interpreting a null pointer as a request to *not* change the current directory - this behavior is now implement by the default constructor.

+### I/O
+ - Fix the issue described at [ROOT-7500]: crash due to change in base class which versioned derived class.

 ### Proof
  - Add support for aliases [ROOT-7392]
  - Fix issue with trees in sub-directories causing stressProof test #29 to fail